kayac/ecspresso/README.md

 # ecspresso

-ecspresso is a deployment tool for Amazon ECS
+ecspresso is a deployment tool for Amazon ECS.

+(pronounced same as "espresso")

 # Usage